top of page

 If your concern is movement lines, Botox may be more effective.

-If your concern is skin quality, dullness, or early ageing, PRP is ideal.
+If your concern is skin quality, dullness, or early ageing, PRP for skin can be an ideal solution.

 Many clients combine both.